C++ application programming interface

 LOAD:q = dSET:q = q_prev | dCLEAR:q = q_prev & ~dFLIP:q = q_prev ^ dNOT:q = ~q_prevAND:q = q_prev & dOR:q = q_prev | dXOR:q = q_prev ^ dXNOR:q = ~(q_prev ^ d)SLL:q = q_prev << dSRL:q = q_prev >> d

-The corresponding Value helper hierarchy is still exposed in elements.hh:
+The corresponding Value helper hierarchy is exposed in elements.hh:

 ValueBitLoadBitSetBitClearBitFlipBitNotBitAndBitOrBitXorBitXnorBitSllBitSrlTriggerCondition